terilios/smartsheet-azure-ai/systems-architecture-design.md

 ### 6.5 Data Flow and Persistence

+1. When a user logs in, their information is stored in the `users` table (or a default user is used in development)
-1. When a user starts a new chat, a new record is created in the `chat_sessions` table
+2. When a user starts a new chat, a new record is created in the `chat_sessions` table with a reference to the user
+3. Sheet data is automatically loaded and stored in the session's metadata for context
-2. Each message exchanged is stored in the `messages` table with a reference to its session
+4. Each message exchanged is stored in the `messages` table with a reference to its session
-3. Long-running operations create entries in the `jobs` table for tracking progress
+5. Long-running operations create entries in the `jobs` table for tracking progress
-4. Session data is persisted across user sessions, allowing conversation history to be maintained
+6. Session data is persisted across user sessions, allowing conversation history to be maintained
+7. Sheet data is periodically refreshed to ensure the AI has access to current information

 ## 7. API Endpoints